 However, their interest rate is low.
 Currently, most banks offer an interest rate of around 2.7 to 3 per cent, with a few banks offering slightly higher rates.
 This doesn't even come close to matching the rate of inflation that consumers face.
 Lying in your savings account, your money loses real value and buys less and less as time goes by.

 If not the savings accounts, then the second commonly used option is fixed deposits in a bank.
 These typically offer a higher rate of return than savings bank accounts.
 Most banks currently offer 5 to 5.5 per cent for a one-year deposit, which is in most cases higher than the rate offered by savings accounts.
-With the recent fall in interest rates however, even this relative advantage is diminishing, so much so that some banks aren't offering a higher rate on fixed deposits any more.
-Having said that, fixed deposits being a banking product, are also as safe and predictable as savings accounts.
+Further, fixed deposits being a banking product, are also as safe and predictable as savings accounts.